fonoster/fonoster/docs/operator/deploy-to-multipass.md

 # Deploy to Multipass

 Have you heard about Multipass?
-Multipass is a Canonical project that offers a lightweight VM manager for Linux, Windows and macOS.
-With Multiplass you can deploy Project Fonos in a local environment in a single-command.
-This deployment menthod is by far the fasted way to get started with PF.
+Multipass is a Canonical project that offers a lightweight VM manager for Linux, Windows, and macOS.
+With Multipass, you can deploy Project Fonos in a local environment in a single command.
+This deployment method is by far the fasted way to get started with PF.

 > This method will not automatically enable TLS for you